 Do I Need to Take My Beads Out When I Wash My Hair?

-When you wash your hair we would recommend taking your beads out if you can.
+When you wash your dreadlocks we would recommend taking your beads out if you can.
 When your dreads have been washed we cannot stress how important it is to dry them properly (to get your technique mastered, read our guide on washing your dreads and mimising breakage).
 If your beads are not removed when you wash your dreads, the hair underneath the bead may not get the opportunity to dry properly which can cause problems such as mould.
 If you keep your beads in when you wash your hair ensure that you move them to a different position on your dread while they dry properly.

 Looking for Some Unique, Handmade Dreadlock Beads?

 We have a wide range of dreadlock beads here at Hippy Happy Dreadlocks that have been sourced from around the world.
-There is so much choice from including ceramic, metal, polymer clay as well as wooden and gemstone dread beads.
+There is so much choice including ceramic, metal, polymer clay as well as wooden and gemstone dread beads.
 These come in a range of different colours and sizes from 5mm-14mm.
 Can’t see what you’re after?
 Send us a message and we may be able to source/ create what you're looking for!